 A landslide is the movement of rock, soil and vegetation down a slope.
-Landslides can range in size from a single boulder in a rock fall to a very large avalanche of debris with huge quantities of rock and soil that spreads across many kilometres.
+Landslides can range in size from a single boulder to a large avalanche of debris spread across many kilometres.
 Landslides are a serious geological hazard in many parts of New Zealand.

 It’s important to recognise the warning signs and act quickly.